Azepino(4,5-b)indole

-Azepinoindole is a tricyclic chemical compound related to tryptamine and having various alkaloid derivatives.
-The analogue of azepinoindole with the azepine ring fully hydrogenated, noribogaminalog (1,2,3,4,5,6-hexahydroazepino[4,5-b]indole), is a parent compound of the iboga-type alkaloids such as ibogaine, ibogamine, and tabernanthine as well as their simplified ibogalog analogues ibogainalog, ibogaminalog, and tabernanthalog.
+Azepino[4,5-b]indole is a tricyclic chemical compound related to tryptamine and having various alkaloid derivatives.
+The analogue of azepino[4,5-b]indole with the azepine ring fully hydrogenated, noribogaminalog (1,2,3,4,5,6-hexahydroazepino[4,5-b]indole), is a parent compound of the iboga-type alkaloids such as ibogaine as well as of their simplified ibogalog analogues like ibogainalog.